wiesenklee/mir250-demo/README.md

 Out of the box the MiR will host its own wifi-network.
 It will be present, even if the MiR is connected to multiple other networks at the same time.
 Therefore, it can be used as a backup network, in case other networks fail.

+The web-interface can then be accessed via http://mir.com

 ### Additional networks
+In order to add an additional network, connect to the MiR-hosted network and open the web-interface.
+Open the system tab and jump into Settings -> Wifi.
+Use 'Add connection' to add an additional network.

+The web-interface will than be accessed via the IP-address the MiR will be given

+### Authorization
+The web-interface will ask for authorization when it will be opened the first time.
+Once logged in, the credentials are saved via cookies.

+Stock username and password are:

+**Username**: Distributor -  **Password**: distributor

 ## Using the REST API

+> The REST API is working parallel to the web-interface.
+In every situation the web-interface is used, the REST API will also work.

 Documentation: https://www.mobile-industrial-robots.com/media/13736/mir_mir250_rest_api_21302.pdf

+### Get Started with Python